Haggle1996/RevolutionPack/content/article/rev2changes.md

 ## Significant Gameplay Changes
 - There is a mini-guide built into the modpack.
 Access your inventory, then click the guide book along the left edge of your inventory window.
 - Ores generally yield more from a single block; however, each raw ore is of lower quality, requiring more processing.
-Advanced tiers of processing equipment yield more ore from a given block.
+Advanced tiers of processing equipment yield more ore from a given block -- up to two and a half stacks of ingots per block with all advancements!
 - Ore flowers spawn on the surface, indicating nearby ores.
 - Oregen has been completely redone using Custom Ore Generation First Revival.
 This is significantly faster than the CoFH ore gen and means most players will not need to pregenerate their worlds!
 Yay!
 - Torches will set fire to nearby blocks and burn out over time.